kikitech2/WEBDE_PART1/README.md

 # Responsive Design - NEW UPDATE* PART 2

 I have screenshot evidents of how the webiste will look on different screen settings when its full and when its half. i will first send the full and half version of the index page.
+There has been difficulty to upload the css on a mobile device and therefore i have made the screen to be quarter size which is the closest resemblance to a mobile screen.

 # Index page in Full version.
 <img width="1886" height="917" alt="image" src="https://github.com/user-attachments/assets/7109e602-96d3-4541-9ce9-78de873b3093" />